 World Patient Safety Day 2020

-This year's World Health Organisation (WHO) World Patient Safety Day is on 17 September 2020 and we're adding Scotland's voice to this international awareness campaign.
+This year's World Health Organisation (WHO) World Patient Safety Day was on 17 September 2020 and we added Scotland's voice to this international awareness campaign.

-The inter-relationship between staff safety and patient safety is the theme.
-The WHO's slogan is 'Safe health workers, Safe patients'.
-The WHO is appealing for urgent and sustainable actions by all to recognise and invest in the safety of staff as a priority for safety as a whole.
+The inter-relationship between staff safety and patient safety was the theme.
+The WHO's slogan was 'Safe health workers, Safe patients'.
+The WHO appealed for urgent and sustainable actions by all to recognise and invest in the safety of staff as a priority for safety as a whole.

 The COVID-19 pandemic has shown the huge challenges health and care workers are facing globally – increased risk of healthcare associated infections, accidents, stigma, illness and death.
 Working in stressful environments exacerbates risks to the physical and mental health and safety of staff, making them more prone to errors that might lead to harm.